seanshnkim/seanshnkim.github.io/_posts/2025-02-11-Illustrated Priority Inversion.md

 ### 2. HP Task "tries to" preempt LP Task

-While Larry is cooking her food, Harry comes home (Remember, Harry cannot enter home right away.
-He would have to wait in front of the door).
+While Larry is cooking her food, Harry arrives home.
+Remember, Harry cannot enter home instantly.
+He would have to wait in front of the door.

 <figure class="mt-5">
 {% include figure.liquid loading="eager" path="assets/post-attachments/d3.png" class="img-fluid rounded z-depth-1 center-image" width="300px" %}
 </figure>

 ### 3. HP Task is blocked

-Because Harry needs to eat lunch before the class, and he was going to make pasta.
-(Pasta needs a pot to boil it) Harry shouts to the kitchen, "I need to cook!"
-Obviously Harry's task has higher priority, but he cannot take away Larry's pot.
-That's why Harry has to wait in front of the house, not being able to start cooking ("**blocked**" state).
+Harry needs to cook pasta for lunch before class, but can't use the pot.
+Obviously Harry's task has a higher priority, but he cannot do anything.
+That's why Harry has to wait in front of the house, unable to start cooking ("**blocked**" state).

 <figure class="mt-5">
     {% include figure.liquid loading="eager" path="assets/post-attachments/d4.png" class="img-fluid rounded z-depth-1 center-image" width="300px" %}